[SPOILER] The Entire Story of Last Epoch (So Far)

 You find yourself in a post-apocalyptic time in the Ruined Era 1300 years into the future with a shard of Epoch, one of two Balthas used.
 While one shard travelled with you to this time the other travelled with him to a time long before you arrived.

 This post-apocalyptic future holds void corruption where entire cities, animals and people were twisted and consumed.
-It’s clear without it’s creator the world is ceasing to exist and is being consumed by the void that once was the only thing in existence.
-The beyond godlike entity known as Orobyss is guiding the void to take everything back into darkness.
+It’s clear without its creator the world is ceasing to exist and is being consumed by the void that once was the only thing in existence.
+The godlike entity known as Orobyss is guiding the void to take everything back into darkness.
 He has successfully corrupted Eterra (the world) and is about to wipe out the last human settlement protected from his corruption.
 How is it protected you ask?
 Why with the shard of Epoch Balthas had with him.
 Turns out he travelled to the Ruined Era as well but a lifetime before you did.
 He was stuck at the time he was at as a single shard does not allow time travel.
 He saw the corruption come and realized the shard held it back.
 Using it as a beacon he created the Last Refuge in the fortress hidden in the mountains where the shard used to be held.
 He became the first Elder and when he died, he left the shard to the Council of Elders so that they can protect the people of Last Refuge.
 The Elders are also descendants of the Keepers so in a roundabout way the shard is protecting the Keepers that once protected it.

 But that protection is failing.
-As you make your way to the Council Chambers in the heart of Last Refuge, you see the void pouring in, even witness a dog refusing to leave the side of his dying master.
+As you make your way to the Council Chambers in the heart of Last Refuge, you see the void pouring in, even witnessing a dog refusing to leave the side of his dying master.
 You try to help the guards and save as many people as you can.
 Right outside the Council Chambers you both assist and take assistance from Elder Erza in dispatching the immediate void threat.
 When you arrive in the chambers you meet Elder Gaspar who gives you idols of the old gods (your gods) long dead, to improve your power.
 From him you learn that this world is as good as gone, nothing to be done and the small light the shard once held at holding the corruption back is slowly fading as it is being overwhelmed by the sheer amount of it.
-But surprise(!), you also brought a shard with you so maybe now these people have a chance to survive.
+But surprise(!), you also have a shard with you so maybe now these people have a chance to survive.

 Elder Pannion is an expert on the shard and can help you weaponize yours.
 Since one shard can’t leave the center of the settlement, you use the one you have to try and help those stuck outside the other shard’s failing range before they fall to corruption while you chase after Elder Pannion.
 Along the way you help Elder Erza recover his ledger and help some folks evacuate, but fail to save Elder Pannion, his students and countless others as they end up getting corrupted.
 In fact, Pannion actually gets corrupted just enough to steal the shard from the center of the town deluding himself that he could use it to fix everything.
 When you retrieve this stolen shard out of his corrupted corpse it reacts with the shard you have and you involuntarily time travel.

 You are now at the End of Time where the world has ended and various characters from various timelines found themselves in for one reason or another.
 There are islands of destroyed worlds that are currently (re)living the events that happened in their respective timelines.
 Here you are greeted by a mysterious knight then meet a different version of the Elder Gaspar that has met many versions of you.
-Many of which had abilities far superior to yours but their essence did not survive the ripping of time and space.
+Many of which had abilities far superior to yours, but their essence did not survive the ripping of time and space.
 This Gaspar is able to channel and tune you in with such a version of yourself so you can gain the knowledge that they once had, a process he’s learned by absorbing other Gaspers over the countless years of his existence.
 But you cannot attune to more than one such version, as that could make you share their fate, tearing yourself out of existence.
-You make your permanent choice and are imbued with the version of yourself you wished to attune with.
+You make your choice and are imbued with the version of yourself you wished to attune with.
 Not only are you more powerful now but you are also in possession of two shards, meaning you are freely able to time travel (logically I think this is the point where the game should allow you to time travel freely but it’s a nice qol to do so before).

 Chapter 3 - Seeking the Last Shard

 You return to the Ruined Era to an oblivious Gaspar who notes there is no hope for Last Refuge anymore and their only chance is to find the last shard and unite all three to use the Epoch.
-Originally his plan was to take all survivors to another time using the Epoch and two shards weren’t enough for this, you needed the whole Epoch; but after the Chapter 1 revamp it’s ambiguous how the Epoch is supposed to help Last Refuge.
+Originally his plan was to take all survivors to another time using the Epoch and two shards weren’t enough for this, you needed the whole Epoch; but after the revamp of Chapter 1 it’s ambiguous how the Epoch is supposed to help Last Refuge.
 They’re just hoping you find a way to use the Epoch somehow, perhaps they hope you can vanquish the void all together with it.
 We’re probably missing some sprinkled story beats that will come with later patches to remove the ambiguity.

 After dispatching the void amalgam the cultists mash into, you continue on and find out about a group called the Outcasts who used to live near the Temple of Eterra during the Emperor’s reign in the Immortal Empire.
-These people were led by their Queen and were descendants of the Keepers and did everything they could to hide the shard from the Emperor (That is how it remained undisturbed all this time).
+These people were led by their Queen and were descendants of the Keepers and did everything they could to hide the shard from the emperor (That is how it remained undisturbed all this time).
 You find out they eventually fled into the mountains where the Last Refuge is, making them their ancestors.

 Chapter 4 - The Outcasts and the Empire